 There is no dining on-site.
 However, The Guild provides guests the ability to order food in advance of their arrival.
 Visitors receive an e-mail with instructions that allow them to order food items to stock the refrigerator.
 People are charged market value plus a small delivery fee.
 I took advantage of the service and order some instant coffee and breakfast pastries, which were in the room when I arrived.

 There are also several options close by for people who do not want to cook.
 The Banks has several options ranging from Moerlein Lager House to a Taste of Belgium (read more here).
 Additionally, it is a ten-minute to several eateries near Fountain Square.
 A mile away in the Over-the-Rhine neighborhood there are several dining options (read more here).

 The Guild Cincinnati at The Banks is far from a conventional hotel.
 However, as more travelers seek vacation rentals with the amenities of a home this is a perfect place.
 In particular, the room options allow people to choose a space that best suits their needs instead of the one-size-fits-all approach of a conventional hotel.
 Additionally, there are several restaurants, bars, and tourist attractions nearby.
 The fitness center and pool offer visitors the amenities of a conventional hotel.
 There is also a virtual concierge available via text messages during the day.
 Overall, The Guild offers an experience that meets a traveler’s individual needs.

 Disclosure: I received a media rate for my three-night stay at The Guild Cincinnati at The Banks courtesy of Cincinnati USA Convention & Visitors Bureau.
-Be assured that all words and opinions contained here, are 100% my own.
+As usual, all words and opinions are my own.